A1Liu/gone/README.md

     Ideally, we'd support good garbage collection for all of them, but that's probably a bit too hard.
+  - Do we need garbage collection?
+We can probably make the same static guarrantees about pointer validity without the need for garbage collection.
+And without GC, the runtime becomes much smaller, and easier to implement.

 - How do we do lifetime analysis, especially for recursive functions, without annotations?
 - How do we handle types at compile time?
 - How do we handle methods?
   - Methods are just functions with the type as the first parameter.
+- How do we test in a way thats easy to write and easy to rewrite?
+  - Fuzzing functions
+  - Fuzzing/Testing interfaces
+  -

 ## Architecture
 Compiler passes: